STarrant/QuizChallenge/README.md

 #### Requirements

-* Simple single-page interface with navbar normally as a burger icon collapsed.
+* Simple single-page interface with header, game area and footer with about/contact/credits/disclaimer.
 * Fast loading times are imperative to avoid a user leaving the page due to lag.
 * Contact form for users to send requests, suggestions or trivia questions.
+* Bright and cheerful colors and styling.
+* Dropdowns to allow customisibility of the questions drawn.

 #### Expectations

-* Content is visually satisfying and exciting.
+* Content is visually satisfying and exciting to look at.
 * Game automatically cycles from start page, through questions to final score without glitching or issues.
-*
+* The design is responsive and will work across a wide variety of screen sizes.

 ### Design Choices

 ---
 _________________________________________________

+For the design of this site, I took inspriation from books and cartoons that my children are most interested in.
+The colors selected are bright pastels.
+Rainbow-colored hortizontal rules break between the header, game and footer areas.
+A subtle jungle pastel backdrop was used to create focus on the centre of the screen.
+The logo is a simple rendering using Microsoft Word's WordArt and Shapes to create a colorful text based logo.
+The green tick mark for Q's cross stroke is alluding to a correct mark of a quiz.
+Simple shadowing has been added to give an embossed effect and make the text stand out from the background without resorting to deeper hued colors or outlines.

 #### Fonts

 * (Google Fonts)[https://fonts.google.com/] has been used to add typographic style to the site.
-With legibilty being a key focus, (Roboto)[https://fonts.google.com/specimen/Roboto] was chosen as the main font with (RocknRoll One)[https://fonts.google.com/specimen/RocknRoll+One] being used for some of the heading text for a more fun font.
-The main logo was design in Microsoft Word with the Berlin Sans font.
+With legibilty and ease of eye strain being a key focus of a text-based game that involves a lot of reading, (Roboto)[https://fonts.google.com/specimen/Roboto] was chosen as the main font with (RocknRoll One)[https://fonts.google.com/specimen/RocknRoll+One] being used for some of the heading text for a more fun font.
+The main logo was designed in Microsoft Word with the Berlin Sans font.

 #### Icons